canonical/ubuntu-security-documentation/docs/security-features/platform-protections/cpu.rst

    grep ^flags /proc/cpuinfo | head -n1 | egrep --color=auto ' (pae|nx) '

-Enabling NX will depend on the device.
+Enabling NX depends on the device.
 In a Dell laptop BIOS, look under "Security" / "CPU XD Support": it should be set to "enabled".
 In an American Megatrends BIOS, look under "CPU Features" / "Execute Disable Bit": it should be set to "enabled".
 Some BIOS manufacturers have released firmware updates for their BIOS to allow enabling NX